AGIBOT X1 OmniPicker Product Manual

 Reserved

-• ID : Downlink control ID of gripper, corresponding to ref0.can_node_id
+• ID : downstream control ID of the gripper, corresponding to ref0.can_node_id

 Send message 00 7F FF FF FF FF 00 00